HastingsGreer/InverseConsistency/docs/source/register_fives.rst

 Get Started: Register MNIST 5s
 ==============================

+The code in this tutorial is available as a `colab notebook <https://colab.research.google.com/drive/1Tu1w4DFEVUQM7wON4rY-nx97KTUq8ttR?usp=sharing>`_

 To learn to use ICON, we will train a model that registers pictures of the number 5 from the MNIST dataset.

 First create and activate some sort of virtual environment, and install torch into it `going by the official instructions <https://pytorch.org/get-started/locally/>`_